DAILY DISCIPLINE #71

 Daughters of song are brought low= our voice changes and we can't sing as we once did.

-Vs.5 - New fears of heights, speed and increasing preoccupation with dangers.
+Vs.5 - New fears of heights, speed, and an increasing preoccupation with dangers.

 Almond tree blossoms = greying hair